 Gdansk was an important member of the league in the 14th and 15th centuries while being part of the State of the Teutonic Order and Polish-Lithuanian Commonwealth.
 It’s incredibly rich architectural heritage centres around the magnificent Long Market (Długi Targ).
 Together with Lübeck it was the main shipbuilding center in the League.
 The Old Crane that can be seen today is from that period.

 The league’s northernmost member Tallinn (Reval) also joined at the end of the 13th century.
 It served as an important connection between the League and Russian merchants from Novgorod and elsewhere.
 The outstanding Old Town is one of the best preserved medieval cities in Europe.
+In fact, it lies within the unusually and entirely preserved City Walls.
 Its main buildings are located around the Town Hall Square including the 13th century Town Hall.